Zizico2/Mess/README.md

 # Mess

-Mess is a chess library for rust, to help you create and manage chess boards.
+Mess is a chess library for Rust (stable), to help you create and manage chess boards.